 Consider the candor of the accounts.
 When someone invents a religion, he glorifies its leaders, but the Gospels paint the founders of Christianity as very weak (e.g., Peter having to be rebuked by Christ as Satan--Mat.
 16:23; Peter denying Christ thrice; the disciples fleeing and hiding; Thomas and others doubting Christ even after He appears to them).

 Further, if men had made up the accounts of Christ’s resurrection, they would not have said that the women were the first to believe.
 In that day women had no authority in the eyes of society.
-They could not even testify in a court of law, except in rare occasions (J.P.
+They could not even testify in a court of law in those days, except in rare occasions (J.P.
 Moreland, Scaling the Secular City, p.
 168).
-The account of the women believing first is not something that would have been written unless it actually happened and unless the writers were committed wholeheartedly to recording the truth, the whole truth, and nothing but the truth.
+The account of the women believing first is not something that would have been written unless it actually happened and the writers were committed wholeheartedly to recording the truth and nothing but the truth.
 This striking candor is powerful evidence that the Gospels are true, unvarnished accounts.

 2. The empty tomb